 Expect to Pay: Between NTD 100-200 per person

 Thanks for reading and we hope you enjoy these awesome restaurants and night markets in Taipei!
-If you need more help in planning your trip, then be sure to check out our Taipei travel guide as well.

 This article contains affiliate links, meaning we’ll earn a small commission if you make a booking or reservation at no extra cost to you.
 We really appreciate your support as it helps us keep this website going.
 Thank you!